epidbiostat/covid-request/README.md

 # covid-request
-Welcome to this repository from AI4PH
-This repository has a python script used for final exam to understand the current COVID-19 situation in Ontario.
+Welcome to this repository from AI4PH.
+This repository has a python script to explore the current COVID-19 situation in Ontario.

 Useful resources:
 1. AI4PH course website: https://ai4ph.ca-central.catalog.canvaslms.com/courses/the-tools-for-data-science-notebooks-and-versioning